jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 # Conclusions

-That brings us to a conclusion, we have a rudimenatry setup for hosting a Create React App.
+That brings us to a conclusion, we have a rudimentary setup for hosting a Create React App.
 With a single bucket we can serve contents using HTTP requests.
 This is a far cry from what we want, it's hard to expect users to access your website by the bucket URL!
 What's next in this series?
 Well, we need to connect the S3 bucket to a Route53 record.